tjeuput/laravel_crud/readme.md

 ## Overview

-This is a blog platform that allows you to create, read, and manage blog posts.
-It's built using modern technologies and follows best practices for web development.
+This is a blog platform that allows you to create posts, users with factory method, read, and manage blog posts.

 ## Features